 The best way I found is to divide the monthly charges by the monthly sales I processed through each processor, and that gives me the percentage cost of using each of these payment gateways.

-My average fees for Braintree are 4.4% while those for PayPal are 3.8%.
+My average fees for Braintree before they took a percentage point off their pricing (it was 2.9% and 3.9% before) were 4.4% while those for PayPal were 3.8%.
 They might be close but that 0.6% difference can be important when you start earning more money.

 That doesn’t consider the fact that with PayPal I can only withdraw up to $2,500 at a time to my debit card, and there is a 2 Euro charge per withdrawal.
 Again this adds up and frankly is quite ridiculous.
 Since my account is based in Malta I can only withdraw to a debit/credit card or to a US bank account which I don’t have.